 The slide itself is fairly easy to manipulate.
 The recoil spring does not feel too heavy and there are good serrations on the rear of the gun.
 There are serrations on both the front and the rear, but there are only three lines on the front.
 It really does not give you much to grab onto.
 It is good for press checks, but I would not count on using the front of the slide to load or unload the gun.

 The rear slide serrations are deep and aggressive enough to give you a good grip, but they are not so aggressive that they will tear up your hands.

+In this Taurus G3c Review we wanted to make sure we spent plenty of time on the trigger.
 The trigger on the Taurus G3c is a unique design.
 Same as the Taurus G2 and the G3, this is a striker fire trigger that is double action single action.
 The gun does not have a de-cock or a way to manually de-cock the weapon though.
 So, for most people, the gun will only be shot in a single action, but the double action feature does give you restrike capability.

 If you have a round with a bad primer that will not fire, in theory, you can pull the trigger again in double action and it might reignite that primer.
 I would not count on this as my personal malfunctions on the range with centerfire ammo like 9mm have usually meant that the primer is so bad it will not fire again if it does not fire again on the first pull of the trigger.

 As for the pull of the trigger itself in single-action, the Taurus G3c has a light take up with a fairly light pull and a plasticky break at the end.
 It is a feeling you would expect from a cheap staple gun, only lighter.
 On the reset, the trigger resets slightly before the wall and then you have just the slightest bit of creep that is barely noticeable before you hit the wall again and have that plasticky light break.